 How Do I Appeal My Traffic Violation Matter In New York City?

 There are two very different types of courts that handle traffic violations in New York.
-There is first the Traffic Violations Bureau (TVB) which covers the five boroughs of New York and also Buffalo and Rochester.
+There is first the Traffic Violations Bureau (TVB) which covers the five boroughs of New York.
 The second type of court is your town or village municipal court.
 The main difference between the TVB and the other courts is that the TVB does not allow for plea bargaining.

 Plea bargaining is the process of negotiation a reduction on the original charge you are facing.
 Plea bargaining is a way to effectively and efficiently deal with a traffic matter by both parties agreeing to a lesser sentence.
 The benefit of plea bargaining is to take away the uncertainty that a trial can result in.
 Since the TVB does not offer plea deals it is more likely that a person would like to appeal a decision made by the Traffic Violations Bureau.